Keemeeone/MorningRecovery/README.md

 **Mobile Device Side:**

 - **Alarm Interface:** Manages the alarm functionality, including setting, managing, and triggering alarms.
-- **Activity Selection:** Allows users to choose the type of activity they need to perform to disable the alarm (e.g., solving a puzzle, shaking the phone).
+- **Activity Selection:** Allows users to choose the type of activity(and level of activity) they need to perform to disable the alarm (e.g., solving a puzzle, or solving quiz).

 **Server-Side:**